born2discover/pelican-flasklike/README.md

 git clone git@github.com:born2discover/pelican-flasklike.git
 ```

-Then simply edited your `pelicanconf.py` to point to that directory.
+Then simply edit your `pelicanconf.py` to point to that directory.

 ```python
 THEME='pelican-flasklike'